 Here are five ways to combat bad breath, as explained in this article from WebMD.

 - Brush and floss more often – Do you know the culprit for bad breath?
 It’s actually plaque, the sticky buildup on your teeth that collects bacteria.
 It doesn’t help either when trapped food adds to the issue.
 Our Sandy family dentist recommends brushing your teeth twice a day and flossing before going to bed.
-It sounds simple, but maintaining proper dental hygiene goes a long way in eliminating halitosis.
+It sounds simple, but maintaining proper dental hygiene goes a long way toward eliminating halitosis.

 - Use mouthwash – A quality mouthwash can supplement your brushing and flossing in that it adds extra protection by getting rid of bacteria.
 Plus, we all enjoy that blast of minty taste.
 Remember, however, that the mouthwash you use should kill germs that cause bad breath.